The average enterprise employee works less than 3 hours per day.

 Have some fun, build a friendly corporate culture, and allow them to be casual (e.g. with their attire) when the occasion doesn’t call for formalities.

-Even something as simple as letting them decorate their desks and offices, can go a long way towards making them feel more satisfied in the hours they spend working there.
+Your office environment offers many ideas on how to improve employee productivity in the workplace.
+Even something as simple as letting them decorate their desks and offices can go a long way towards making them feel more satisfied in the hours they spend working there.